mctools/mcpl/hooks_phits.md

 - two magic lines for toc
 {:toc}

-The PHITS–MCPL interface has been tested with PHITS v3.1 and exploits the existing PHITS capability to stop and subsequently restart simulations via intermediate binary files, the so-called PHITS dump files.
+The PHITS–MCPL interface has been tested with [PHITS](https://phits.jaea.go.jp/) v3.10 and exploits the existing PHITS capability to stop and subsequently restart simulations via intermediate binary files, the so-called PHITS dump files.
 Available since MCPL release v1.3.0, the PHITS-MCPL interface is thus implemented as two standalone